jelkewcharoen/SpotifyOnPi/README.md

 ### Rasberry Pi

-Pi is controlled using Node-red
+The software on Pi is controlled using Node-red.
+Node-red is set up to start at reboot.

 ### Node-red

 We use a Node-red Spotify library to connect to the spotify server, as well as GPIO and Serial Port libraries to communicate with mbed.
+GPIO is used when Mbed needs to send an action signal received on the LCD screen to Pi, and Serial port is used when strings, like playlist names, need to be exchanged.
 Below is a screen capture of the Node-red flow.
-The json file of this flow is also included in this repository.
+The json file for this flow is also included in this repository.

 <img width="632" alt="Screen Shot 2021-12-13 at 1 08 22 AM" src="https://github.gatech.edu/storage/user/39303/files/df3279e2-4d6f-4ee6-ad82-516a821299ad">

-### Pi - mbed GPIO Interface
+### Pi - Mbed GPIO Interface

-In order to allow the mbed to send GPIO signals to the Pi when the screen is pressed, the following connections must be made between the Pi and mbed GPIO pins
+In order to allow the mbed to send GPIO signals to the Pi when the screen is pressed, the following connections must be made between the Pi and mbed GPIO pins.
+Each pin corresponds to different actions: play, pause, skip, decrease volume, increase volume, and select a playlist.

 | Pi | mbed |
 | --- | --- |